 Consumers can get in contact with Trustpower by phone.
 Trustpower provides a live chat function via its website, while written enquiries can also be submitted via its website.
 Trustpower is active on social media websites Facebook and Twitter, too.

 Online accounts can be accessed via the Trustpower website or app.
 Via Trustpower’s online account service, customers can access services including:

 - Choose the due date for payments each month

-Trustpower customers have the choice of a number of different payment methods, comprising:
+Trustpower customers have the choice of different payment methods, including:

 - Debit or credit card

 - Automatic payments – made from a bank account weekly, fortnightly or monthly

 - SmoothPay – paying a fixed amount by direct debit, weekly, fortnightly or monthly, with Trustpower assessing usage and fixing the direct debit amount to match